BUNPC/ninjaCap2/README.md

 # PREPARING FILES FOR A CAP BUILD

-## 1. Create your "probe.SD" using the newest AtlasViewer GUI (ver.
-May2020 or newer).
+## 1. Create your "probe.SD" using the newest AtlasViewer GUI.
 Follow the typical process to generate a probe with the AtlasViewer SDgui.
 Then, for each source, detector AND dummy optode, select the Grommet Type of that optode.
 The Grommet Type is an identifier that is used in the cap generation to place the desired element (holder, grommet, …) at the position of the corresponding optode.
 A brief instruction and list of currently supported grommets/holders, including their IDs, is provided [here](https://github.com/neuluce/ninjaCap/blob/master/docu/grommet_lookup.pdf).
 Selecting the type “#NONE” will skip the placement of a holder/ an element for this optode.
 You can assign any Grommet Type identifier to any optode (source, detector, and dummy optodes)!

 ![](https://github.com/neuluce/ninjaCap/blob/master/docu/grommetType.png)